 Cortney’s creativity extends way beyond her music.
-She creates and produces her own videos (see the official video for ‘What You Wanna Do’), styles photo sessions (for herself and others), visualises her own artwork and is a passionate collector (and seller if you’re lucky) of vintage clothes.
+She creates and produces her own videos, styles photo sessions (for herself and others), visualises her own artwork and is a passionate collector (and seller if you’re lucky) of vintage clothes.

 She has a fast growing and dedicated fanbase with a large female following who love her style, imagery and friendly humour.

-Raised on an eclectic mix of music, Cortney loves St Vincent, Bon Iver and Maggie Rodgers, is a fan of ska/punk bands including The Specials, The Clash and The Beat and grew up listening to Fleetwood Mac, Bowie and Kate Bush.
+Raised on an eclectic mix of music, Cortney loves Sharon Van Etten, Lorde, Christine and the Queen, St Vincent and Bon Iver, is a fan of ska/punk bands including The Specials, The Clash and The Beat and grew up listening to Fleetwood Mac, Bowie and Kate Bush.

-Engaging with authentic Geordie warmth, quirky charm and charismatic style, Cortney promotes further single releases with full band gigs in the run-up to her EP launch in May.
-Confirmed festival performances for 2020 include headline slot at Tipping Point Live Festival on Saturday 13th June and Corbridge Festival on Friday 3rd July.
+Engaging with authentic Geordie warmth, quirky charm and charismatic style, Cortney promotes further single releases in the run-up to her EP launch later this year.
+Postponed festival performances for 2020 include headline slot at Tipping Point Live and Corbridge Festival.